 There are a few key deductions that you may want to take for the year, and this last stretch is the time to max them out.

-These include things like giving to charity, selling investments for a loss, deferring end-of-year income, increasing business expenses, prepaying tuition, or even bunching up medical expenses.
+These include giving to charity, selling investments for a loss, deferring end-of-year income, increasing business expenses, prepaying tuition, or even bunching up medical expenses.

 A brand new year is a great time for all sorts of resolutions and new starts.
-By taking the time at the end of this year to get your finances in order–analyzing how you did in 2021 and making plans to do even better in 2022–you’ll ensure that 2022 is the financial best it can be.
+By taking the time at the end of this year to get your finances in order–analyzing how you did in 2023 and making plans to do even better in 2024–you’ll ensure that 2024 is the best financial possible.